-Hosts Dean Millard (left) from Global TV and TEAM 1260's resident prospect guru Guy Flaming (right) guide listeners through the various junior, college and minor pro leagues, shining a spotlight on an otherwise largely uncovered landscape.
+Hosts TSN 1260's resident prospect guru Guy Flaming (left) and Dean Millard (right) guide listeners through the various junior, college and minor pro leagues, shining a spotlight on an otherwise largely uncovered landscape.
 The World Junior Championships, the Frozen Four tournament of the NCAA, the Memorial Cup and the NHL Entry Draft are what we call our Grand Slam events.

 No hockey prospects show would be complete without player interviews and The Pipeline Show speaks with some of the biggest names in the future of hockey.
 Cam Ward went on to win the Stanley Cup and the Conn Smythe Trophy as playoff MVP after appearing on our second show way back in February of 2006.
-Carey Price, Erik Johnson, Patrick Kane, Jonathon Toews, Steve Stamkos, Peter Mueller... the list of former guests goes on and on.
+Carey Price, Erik Johnson, Patrick Kane, Jonathon Toews, Steve Stamkos, Nathan MacKinnon, Taylor Hall, Drew Doughty ... the list of former guests goes on and on.

 We don't exclude those veteran superstars though but when we talk to them it's about where they came from and what life was like before they became household names.
 Mike Modano, Curtis Joseph, Adam Foote, Bill Guerin, Zach Parise, etc.

 You never know when a NHL Hall of Fame personality will show up either.
 Ron Francis, Luc Robitaille, Mark Messier, Patrick Roy - all past guests of The Pipeline Show!